zuckerco/CSS-intro-with-GitHub-2016/git_commit_and_sync/README.md

 By syncing, you will make your remote repo (at GitHub) match your local repo (on your hard drive), providing a backup for your work.
 By keeping local and remote repos synchronized, you can protect your work and also share it with other people.

 Look at your repo on **github.com** and check to see that your files are there, in the *assignment-yourname* branch, in the *assignment* folder.

+## Check the rubric

+Make sure you have done everything listed in the [rubric](../rubric).

+If so, submit the complete URL of your GitHub repo in Canvas.

+If you need to change anything in your files: After changing and saving them in your text editor, re-follow the steps on this page to commit again and sync.

+If you do not sync, I will NOT see your changes.